 The Cybils Speculative Fiction Bookmark:

-I received my copy of this book courtesy of the publisher.
-You can find REBEL SEOUL by Axie Oh at an online e-tailer, or at a real life, independent bookstore near you!
+I received my copy of this book courtesy of the public library.
+You can find MILES MORALES, SPIDER-MAN by Jason Reynolds at an online e-tailer, or at a real life, independent bookstore near you!